LANSA Flight 508

-LANSA Flight 508 was a Lockheed L-188A Electra turboprop operated as a scheduled domestic passenger flight by Lineas Aéreas Nacionales Sociedad Anonima (LANSA, a Peruvian airline company) that crashed in a thunderstorm en route from Lima to Pucallpa in Peru on 24 December 1971, killing 91 people – all 6 crew on board and 85 of its 86 passengers.
+LANSA Flight 508 was a Lockheed L-188A Electra turboprop operated as a scheduled domestic passenger flight by Lineas Aéreas Nacionales Sociedad Anonima (LANSA) that crashed in a thunderstorm en route from Lima to Pucallpa in Peru on 24 December 1971, killing 91 people – all 6 crew on board and 85 of its 86 passengers.
+As a result of a lightning bolt strike to the right-hand wing, the aircraft crashed down into the Amazon rainforest.
+Whilst several of the passengers initially survived the 3 km fall to earth, only one person, German Juliane Koepcke, was able to leave the crash site and hike for 11 days to safety.
 It is regarded in popular retellings as the deadliest lightning strike disaster in aviation history.